 Distilling the Leviathan: TranslateGemma for local deployment

 In a practical distillation stack, the larger model generates targets, corrections, and edge cases.
-The smaller model learns the narrower job from that curated slice instead of relearning the whole internet.
-The teacher supplies breadth.
-The student concentrates it.
+The smaller model learns the translation slice from that curated data instead of relearning the whole internet.
+The teacher run absorbs breadth before the student carries the deployable behavior.

 Thesis